mui/base-ui/docs/data/base/components/field/field.md

 When the `invalid` prop is applied to `Field.Root`, the Field is placed into an invalid state regardless of client-side validation.
 In this state, a given `Field.Error` message can be forced to be shown by specifying a `forceShow` prop.

-This is useful for:

-- Server-side error messages
-- Displaying errors initially during SSR phase to avoid layout shift
+This is useful for server-side error messages, or displaying errors initially during SSR phase.
-- Testing errors

 ```jsx
 const [serverErrors, setServerErrors] = React.useState({